faster-cpython/benchmarking-public/results/bm-20230209-3.12.0a5+-825f42a/bm-20230209-linux-x86_64-faster%2dcpython-pep_669_incremental-3.12.0a5+-825f42a-vs-base.md

 | Geometric mean          | (ref)                                                                  | 1.01x faster                                                                    |

 Benchmark hidden because not significant (13): djangocms, spectral_norm, unpack_sequence, telco, scimark_sparse_mat_mult, fannkuch, bench_mp_pool, gc_traversal, xml_etree_process, json_dumps, mako, xml_etree_parse, logging_silent

+# HPT report

+- Reliability score: 100.00% likely to be faster
+- 90% likely to have a speedup of 1.01x
+- 95% likely to have a speedup of 1.01x
+- 99% likely to have a speedup of 1.00x